lukfel/ng-scaffold/projects/scaffold/README.md

 ```

 ### DialogService
-This service provide a basic confirmation dialog with a ``boolean`` response.
-Additionally you can use the method `openCustomDialog` to pass your own dialog template and config.
+Includes a basic confirmation dialog thar returns a `Promise`.
+Use the method `openCustomDialog` to pass your own dialog template and config.

 ```ts
 import { DialogService } from '@lukfel/scaffold';